DOE COVID-19 Workplace Safety Framework

-Sites must develop and implement a plan for contact tracing to help identify, track, and manage contacts of COVID-19 cases.
-Site contact tracing must be done in collaboration with, and support of the contact tracing programs of local health departments.
-Site/Facility Federal Workplace Safety Plans should include site procedures and protocols to implement infection control and workplace safety efforts once informed of a case of COVID-19 (either due to specific symptoms or positive test).
-Disclosures of COVID-19 cases (either due to specific symptoms or positive test) should be made to local public health officials as required or necessary to provide for the public health and safety of DOE employees and contractors in accordance with local public health mandates.
+Sites must continue contact tracing to help identify, track, and manage contacts of COVID-19 cases.
+Site contact tracing must be done in collaboration with, and support of the contact tracing programs of local health departments, as applicable.
+Site/Facility Workplace Safety plans should include site procedures and protocols to implement infection control and workplace safety efforts once informed of a case of COVID-19.
+Disclosures of COVID-19 cases should be made to local public health officials as required or necessary to provide for the public health and safety of DOE employees and contractors in accordance with local public health mandates.
 Where a site does not have the capability to perform contact tracing or needs additional assistance, the DOE COVID-19 Hotline Response Team will perform the contact tracing or assist as needed.

 Programs and sites will continue to follow established protocol for reporting to the DOE COVID-19 Hotline.
-All confirmed cases (including updates, whether an individual is working on-site or on telework) must be reported to the DOE COVID-19 Hotline within 1 business day.
+All confirmed cases (including updates, whether an individual is working onsite or on telework) must be reported to the DOE COVID-19 Hotline within one business day.
 Other cases (possible, cautionary, other, or cleared) may be reported to the DOE COVID-19 Hotline.
-Sites may use the COVID-19 Hotline’s application to track cases at their site.
+Sites may use the COVID- 19 Hotline’s application to track cases at their site.
 To promote transparency and safety, sites will notify the workforce about confirmed COVID cases, as relevant and appropriate, consistent with local and Federal privacy and confidentiality regulations and laws.
 Depending on the circumstances and such factors as the size of the site, notifications will be made by contacting individuals or by issuing broader messages.
-In addition, DOE will regularly provide its workforce with anonymized data on the DOE-wide total number of confirmed cases as well as the number of confirmed cases at each site.
+In addition, DOE will continue to regularly provide its workforce with anonymized, aggregate data on DOE confirmed cases.

-Official domestic and international travel is limited to only mission critical trips and will be conducted in accordance with applicable CDC guidance and the January 21, 2021, Executive Order Promoting COVID-19 Safety in Domestic and International Travel.
-Utilizing a risk-based, data-driven assessment process, domestic travel must be approved by the Head of the Departmental Element or their designee.
-International air travel requires approval by the Under Secretary (or equivalent) or their designee.
-Travel in connection with permanent change of station may be authorized by the Heads of Departmental Elements or their designee for critical personnel.
+At this time, official domestic and international travel remains limited to only mission critical trips and will be conducted in accordance with applicable CDC guidance and the January 21, 2021, Executive Order Promoting COVID-19 Safety in Domestic and International Travel.
+Official domestic and international travel must be approved by the HDE or their designee.

-For international travel, prior to arrival in the United States all air passengers coming to the United States, including U.S. citizens and fully vaccinated people, are required to have a negative COVID-19 test result no more than 3 days before travel or documentation of recovery from COVID-19 in the past 3 months before they board a flight to the United States.
-Fully vaccinated Federal employees are not required to get tested before leaving the United States unless required by their destination.
-After travel, employees should get tested with a viral test 3-5 days after travel; self-monitor for COVID-19 symptoms; isolate and get tested if symptoms develop.
+For international travel, prior to arrival in the United States, all air passengers coming to the United States, including U.S. citizens and fully vaccinated people, are required to have a negative COVID-19 test result no more than 3 days before travel or documentation of recovery from COVID-19 in the past three months before they board a flight to the United States.
+Fully vaccinated Federal employees and contractors are not required to get tested before leaving the United States unless required by their destination.
+After official international travel, Federal employees and contractor employees, regardless of vaccination status, must get tested with a viral test 3-5 days after travel; self-monitor for COVID-19 symptoms; isolate and get tested if symptoms develop.

-Individuals who are not fully vaccinated may be required to stay at home for a period of time after official or personal travel before they are allowed to return to the workplace, as well as following any applicable testing guidance.
-Federal employees who are not fully vaccinated will be required to telework upon return from official travel for the duration of the CDC quarantine period.
-Employees who return from personal travel will be required to telework during any applicable CDC quarantine period.
-Employees who are not telework eligible must work with their management on an appropriate work status to mitigate impacts to the mission of their office to the greatest extent possible.
+Federal employees and contractors who are not fully vaccinated must follow all applicable CDC guidance for unvaccinated travelers while on official travel.
+Federal employees and contractor employees who are not fully vaccinated or decline to respond will be required to telework upon return from official travel for the duration of the CDC quarantine period, as well as follow any applicable testing guidance.
+Federal employees who are not telework eligible must work with their management on an appropriate work status to mitigate impacts to the mission of their office to the greatest extent possible.

 If Federal employees, contractors, or visitors are not feeling well, they are not to enter the Federal workplace.
-Site/Facility plans must ensure procedures and processes are in place requiring Federal and contractor employees working on site to complete screening for symptoms (e.g., a symptom questionnaire, a temperature check) and other exposure history factors (e.g., recent travel, exposure to a person with COVID-19) upon entry to the workplace.
-Visitors will also be asked to complete symptom screening and exposure history before entering a DOE facility.
+Site/Facility Workplace Safety Plans must ensure procedures and processes are in place requiring Federal and contractor employees working on site to complete screening for symptoms (e.g., a symptom questionnaire, a temperature check, self-verification of entry requirements) and other exposure history factors (e.g., recent travel, exposure to a person with COVID-19) upon entry to the workplace.
+Visitors may also be asked to complete symptom screening and exposure history before entering a DOE facility.
 Entry screening may be self-screening or administered in-person by the site contractor or DOE office.
 Individuals are encouraged to monitor themselves for the development of symptoms.
-Any individual who develops any symptoms consistent with COVID-19 during the workday must immediately isolate, notify their supervisor, and promptly leave the workplace.
+Any individual who develops any symptoms consistent with COVID-19 during the workday, even if fully vaccinated, must immediately isolate, wear a mask (if the individual is not already doing so), notify their supervisor, and promptly leave the workplace.

 Quarantine and Isolation

-When providing information to the workforce on confirmed COVID-19 cases, the Department must balance the privacy rights of the individual diagnosed with COVID-19 with the need to openly communicate with the workforce.
-All medical information collected from personnel, including test results and any other information obtained as a result of testing and symptom monitoring, will be treated confidentially in accordance with applicable law, and accessible only by those with a need to know in order to protect the health and safety of personnel.
-The DOE COVID-19 Hotline Response Team will direct all questions relating to personal medical data to an appropriate point of contact.
+When providing information to the workforce on confirmed COVID-19 cases or vaccination status, the Department balances the privacy rights of the individual diagnosed with COVID-19 with the need to openly communicate with the workforce.
+All medical information collected from personnel, including vaccination attestation, test results and any other information obtained as a result of testing and symptom monitoring, is treated confidentially in accordance with applicable law, and accessible only by those with a need to know in order to protect the health and safety of personnel.
+The DOE COVID-19 Hotline Response Team directs all questions relating to personal medical data to an appropriate point of contact.

 Generally, in accordance with the Rehabilitation Act of 1973, Americans with Disabilities Act, and with privacy laws, managers and supervisors may not specifically disclose the identity of an individual who has or may have COVID-19 or provide information, such as the specific location of the individual’s workstation, which will allow other employees to identify the individual.
 Supervisors may ask the individual for consent to share their identity information with those whom they have been in close contact.
 Even if an individual consents to such disclosure, identifying information is only to be provided to those who have a need to know.

-Site/Facility plans must ensure procedures and process are in place that determine the scope of any workplace or area closures related to cleaning and disinfecting requirements.
+Site/Facility Workplace Safety Plans must ensure procedures and process are in place that determine the scope of any workplace or area closures related to cleaning and disinfecting requirements.

 Each Site/Facility plan must have procedures and processes for disinfecting shared tools, equipment, and common work surfaces (e.g., workbenches, laboratory spaces, desks).
 Disinfectant wipes will continue to be provided by the DOE or the contractor, as appropriate.